THE DOORS' "RIDERS ON THE STORM”: HOW THE RAIN EFFECT IS USED

 Rain."

-To sum up, the role of this studio effect moves from
+To sum up, the role of this studio effect evolves from

 merely illustrative (in "Flowers In The Rain") to symbolic

-(in "Black Sabbath"), to a complementary role to the arrangement that
+(in "Black Sabbath"), and finally to a narrative and complementary role in the arrangement of "Riders On The Storm".

 With the poetic sound of the thunderstorm we hear in

-"Riders On The Storm," The Doors prove themselves, as they had done
+"Riders On The Storm", The Doors prove themselves to be innovative and pioneering musicians, as they had done

-Using in the recording studio this particular natural sound, the Californian band vividly document an artistic vision far more articulate than most groups and artists contemporary and subsequent to them.
+In the recording studio the Californian band applies this particular natural sound to vividly document an artistic vision far more articulate than that of most contemporary and subsequent groups and artists.

 P.S.: My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is out and available on Amazon.com!